zeyaoz/zeyaoz.github.i/projects/crs.md

 ## My Role

-My role in this project was to manage the overall direction of the project through creating issues in each of the 3 project phases (M1, M2, M3) for the team members to complete.
+My role in this project was to manage the overall direction of the project through creating issues in each of the 3 project phases ([M1](https://github.com/orgs/campus-resource-scheduler-project/projects/1), [M2](https://github.com/orgs/campus-resource-scheduler-project/projects/2), [M3](https://github.com/orgs/campus-resource-scheduler-project/projects/4)) for the team members to complete.
+I also wrote and finalized all of the documentation on the GitHub page regarding the project overviews, mockup page ideas, user guide, developer guide, and community feedback sections.
+Within the team, I also directed each team member for guidance on how the User Interface (UI) of each page should look like.
+As the primary project manager and the leader for design choices, I made decisions that decided how the application would look like and what functionality it would have.
+In addition, I also was responsible for creating the "Your Resources" page within the application.

 ## Lessons Learned